-Thailand’s climate differs between the north and the south.
+Thailand’s climate differs between the north and the south so book your flights accordingly if weather is a deciding factor in your trip.
 In northern and central Thailand, it’s hot from March to May, rainy from June to October and cool from November to February.
 In the south it rains intermittently all year long with temperatures around 26 degrees Celsius.
 It rains every day in the rainy season.
 The monsoon season lasts from July to November.

 Getting around Thailand